mwibrow/vlnm/docs/source/normalizers/index.rst

 -----------

 |vlnm| implements the normalizers shown below.
-The documentation for each normalizer can be viewed by clicking on the relevance class name in the **Python class** column.
+Summmaries for each normalizer can be viewed by clicking on the name in the **Normalizer** column.
 The classification of normalizers according to whether the calculations they perform are `intrinsic` or `extrinsic` to certain properties
-(i.e., vowel, formant, and speaker) are taken from :citet:`flynn_foulkes_2011`.
+(i.e., vowel, formant, and speaker) are taken for most normalizers from :citet:`flynn_foulkes_2011`.

 .. normalizers::

+The following sections provide summaries for each normalizer, grouped according to the
+Python module in whih they are implemented.
+Clicking on the class name for each normalizer will show the API documentation for that normalizer, with details regarding how to specify parameters when using the normalizer.

+It should be noted, that the module names do not necessarily reflect the classification of normalizers shown in the table above.

 .. summaries::